 On this page

-If you want to add a terrace to your pub or restaurant in the Netherlands, in most municipalities you need a terrace permit (terrasvergunning).
-This applies to terraces placed on public as well as on private property.
+Do you want to add a terrace to your pub or restaurant in the Netherlands?
+Or do you want to extend your existing outdoor terrace?
+In most municipalities you need a terrace permit (terrasvergunning).
+This applies to terraces placed on public property as well as on private property.
+You apply for a terrace permit to the municipal authorities.

 Applying for a terrace permit

-- form an obstacle to road management and maintenance
+- A terrace may not form an obstacle to road management and maintenance

 Some municipalities have a terrace season.
 In that case, you receive a permit for the duration of the season.
 The terrace permit states the period for which it has been issued.
 If your municipality does not have a terrace season, you can have a terrace throughout the entire year.